 No-Strain Cashew Milk

-I was recently inspired by Laura Wright of The First Mess, who swears by making nut milk from almond butter.
-Since I started making my own nut butters a few months ago, this piqued my interest.
-I decided to combine her method with my homemade nut butters, to make a cashew milk.
+Luckily, I recently stumbled upon an alternative approach.
+Laura Wright of The First Mess swears by making nut milk from almond butter.
+I started making nut butters a few months ago, so I decided to use her approach with my homemade cashew nut butter, to make cashew milk.
 Much less expensive, tastier, creamier and fun!
 In addition, no pulp is wasted.
 Bonus.

-I hope you enjoy this quick recipe and let me know if you try it out.
+I hope you enjoy this quick Cashew Milk recipe, and let me know if you try it out.
 I look forward to making more versions using other types of nuts soon!